bijibabu/CASE-STUDY/Retail/README.md

  * use countineous integration to the pipeline
  * create dataset for adls and sql server
  * upload the data to the source and the sink
  * click publish and trigger
-data has been succesfully transfered from sql server &api to the bronze container in datalake storage account
+Data has been succesfully transfered from sql server &api to the bronze container in datalake storage account